What is Real User Monitoring (RUM)?

 Since Google measures single-page applications and traditional (without front-end page loading) websites with their Chrome User Experience Report (CrUX), it could impact your search engine ranking.
 Single-page applications don't trigger a new page load, which could mean the CrUX report gets a high CLS and/or LCP.

-This issue is known by more developers/web analyst (like Simon Hearne on Twitter).
+This issue is known by more developers/web analysts (like Simon Hearne on Twitter).
 He asked John Mueller about how this impacts the ranking in the search results.
 At the time of writing, it's not clear how SPA applications will be impacted in a positive/negative way:

 I don't have any special insights there.
 For Search, we do [well, when the change is live] focus on the data from CrUX, we don't do anything special for specific sites / kinds of sites.
 (John Mueller on Twitter)